Projective deformations of weakly orderable hyperbolic Coxeter orbifolds: Introduction

 Section \ref{s:DeformationSpaces} gives various descriptions of the deformation space of real projective structures on a Coxeter orbifold $\hP$.
 In Section \ref{subs:RepresentationSpaces} we introduce a space of representations of the fundamental group $\pi_1(\hP)$ and identify this representation space with the deformation space of real projective structures.
 In Section \ref{subs:VinbergEq} we introduce the solution space of some polynomial equations, a space of matrices satisfying certain conditions.
 We establish the equivalence of these spaces following Vinberg \cite{Vinberg71}.

-Section \ref{s:LocalSpaces} discusses the results on a neighborhood of the hyperbolic structure in the deformation space of real projective structures on a Coxeter $n$--orbifold.
-In Section \ref{subs:TangentSpace} we study the Zariski tangent space of the solution space of polynomial equations giving real projective structures.
-In Section \ref{subs:HyperbolicEquations} we introduce the polynomial equations defining hyperbolic structures, and in Section \ref{subs:TangentToHyperbolic} we describe the Zariski tangent space of these polynomial equations.
+Section \ref{s:LocalSpaces} discusses the results on a neighborhood of the hyperbolic structure in the deformation space of real projective structures on a compact Coxeter $n$--orbifold $\hP$.
+In Section \ref{subs:TangentSpace} we study the Zariski tangent space of the solution space of polynomial equations giving real projective structures on $\hP$.
+In Section \ref{subs:HyperbolicEquations} we introduce the polynomial equations defining hyperbolic structures on $\hP$, and in Section \ref{subs:TangentToHyperbolic} we describe the Zariski tangent space of the solution space of these polynomial equations.
 In Section \ref{subs:Maintheorem} we state Theorem \ref{thm:main1}, the main result of the paper.
 In Section \ref{subs:MainLemma} we compare the two Zariski tangent spaces at a hyperbolic point, and in Section \ref{subs:Proof} we combine this with the Weil infinitesimal rigidity to prove Theorem \ref{thm:main1}.

 Section \ref{s:Examples} provides several examples.
 In Section \ref{subs:Examples} we use two combinatorial results of Tutte and Fouquet--Thuillier to prove Theorem \ref{thm:probability}.
 In Section \ref{subs:C2} and Section \ref{subs:C1} we give examples satisfying only one of the two assumptions in Theorem \ref{thm:main1}.